Thermal Emission of Gravitational Waves from Weak to Strong Coupling: Thermal emission rate at strong coupling

 \section{Thermal emission rate at strong coupling}

-In this section we evaluate the thermal correlator appearing in equation~\eqref{eq:production-rate} and, therefore, the emission rate in a strongly-coupled theory.
-In particular we will focus on interacting gauge theories with a large value of the coupling strength.
+In this section, we evaluate the thermal correlator appearing in Eq.~\eqref{eq:production-rate}, and therefore the emission rate, in a strongly-coupled theory.
+In particular, we will focus on interacting gauge theories with a large value of the coupling strength.
 This is a complicated limit to analyse theoretically, since there are not many computational methods available.
 Certainly, perturbative methods are not generally applicable in this limit.
 Similarly, lattice field theory computations, even for theories with a well understood lattice implementation, are also of limited guidance, since the emission rate equation~\eqref{eq:production-rate} is controlled by a light-like correlator.
-For this reason, in this paper we focus on $\N=4$ SYM, since for this theory we have a framework with which to address the strongly-coupled limit: the gauge/gravity duality.
+For this reason, in this paper we focus on $\N=4$ SYM at strong 't Hooft coupling $\lambda\rightarrow\infty$ (SCSYM), since for this theory we have a framework with which to address the strongly-coupled regime: the gauge/gravity duality.
 In this section we use this framework to compute the emission rate.